-Granite Hill has focused on modifying our behavior matrix as part of the Cohort 2 PBIS training from RCOE.
+Granite Hill has focused on modifying our school wide behavior matrix as part of the Cohort 2 PBIS training from RCOE.
 The team has been examining current practices and making necessary changes to an outdated set of behavioral expectations.
 Representatives from certificated and classified employees, parents, and administrative staff were involved in determining which skills the students need to focus on for our unique culture.
 New definitions in "kid-friendly" language were revised to increase student buy-in and understanding.
 Incentives were set for students who achieved the behavior goals each trimester (glow/luau dance parties, game days, and Bingo with Besties).
 Refining our PBIS practices has assisted in establishing a consistent school-wide behavioral expectation, and along with implementing restorative practices, students have demonstrated an increase in positive behavior.
-On the 2022-23 CA Dashboard, the performance level depicted a color status of Blue for the Suspension Rate showing 0%, which was a decline of 0.7%.
+On the 2023-24 CA Dashboard, the performance level depicted a color status of Blue for the Suspension Rate showing 0%, which was maintained from the previous year.
+GH is working with the MTSS TSA to apply for state certification for our Tier 1 efforts.
 An intensive focus has been placed on improving attendance throughout the district.
 Granite Hill has an established attendance team that monitors attendance data on a weekly basis and meets with parents regularly to offer resources and support.
 This partnership has helped to increase student engagement and show an increase in attendance rates and a decrease in chronic absenteeism rates.
 Students with extended absences are offered independent study contracts to support average daily attendance rates and help them keep up with their class assignments.
 Classified staff supported with supervision at all school events to help provide a friendly, inviting, and safe environment while continuing with community outreach events.
 Monthly safety drills to practice various scenarios establish routines that are set in place in the event of a true emergency.
 Classroom supplies are fully stocked, and emergency kits and items are updated frequently to ensure that all things are in working order.
 We support healthy lifestyles and emphasize physical education instruction.
 Our 100-Mile Club helps to increase student fitness and provides a fun way for students to earn incentives.
 Our PBIS team ensures that staff is implementing the Second Step curriculum to assist with social-emotional learning.
 A Behavioral Health Therapist is on campus providing counseling services through our Parent Involvement Community Outreach department and offers "check-ins" with individuals in need as part of our designation as a Community School.
+The Student Leadership Group (Peer Assistance Leadership) have been useful in providing a welcoming environment for new students, providing input to parent advisory groups, and providing ideas for attendance incentives to establish "student buy in" for the initiatives.